Qqwy/ruby-prop_check/README.md

 It features:

-- Generators for common datatypes.
+- Generators for most common Ruby datatypes.
-- An easy DSL to define your own generators (by combining existing ones, or completely custom).
+- An easy DSL to define your own generators (by combining existing ones, as well as completely custom ones).
 - Shrinking to a minimal counter-example on failure.

-## TODOs before stable release

-Before releasing this gem on Rubygems, the following things need to be finished:
+- Hooks to perform extra set-up/cleanup logic before/after every example case.

+## What is PropCheck?

+PropCheck is a Ruby library to create unit tests which are simpler to write and more powerful when run, finding edge-cases in your code you wouldn't have thought to look for.

+It works by letting you write tests that assert that something should be true for _every_ case, rather than just the ones you happen to think of.

+A normal unit test looks something like the following:

+1. Set up some data.
+2. Perform some operations on the data.
+3. Assert something about the result

+PropCheck lets you write tests which instead look like this:

+1. For all data matching some specification.
+2. Perform some operations on the data.
+3. Assert something about the result.

+This is often called property-based testing.
+It was popularised by the Haskell library [QuickCheck](https://hackage.haskell.org/package/QuickCheck).
+PropCheck takes further inspiration from Erlang's [PropEr](https://hex.pm/packages/proper), Elixir's [StreamData](https://hex.pm/packages/stream_data) and Python's [Hypothesis](https://hypothesis.works/).

+It works by generating arbitrary data matching your specification and checking that your assertions still hold in that case.
+If it finds an example where they do not, it takes that example and shrinks it down, simplifying it to find the smallest example that still causes the problem.

+Writing these kinds of tests usually consists of deciding on guarantees that your code should have -- properties that should always hold true, regardless of wat the world throws at you.
+Some examples are:

+- Your code should not throw an exception, or only a particular type of exception.
+- If you remove an object, you can no longer see it
+- If you serialize and then deserializea value, you get the same value back.

+## Implemented and still missing features

+Before releasing v1.0, we want to finish the following:

 - [x] Finalize the testing DSL.
 - [x] Testing the library itself (against known 'true' axiomatically correct Ruby code.)
 - [x] Customization of common settings
  - [x] Filtering generators.